• Skip to primary navigation

 I’m just going to try and stop myself eating another slice, wish me luck.

-Chocolate peanut butter cornflake slice
+Chocolate peanut butter cornflake slice.

-Chocolate peanut butter cornflake slice
+Chocolate peanut butter cornflake slice sliced open.

 Chocolate Peanut Butter Cornflake Slice

-A rich and indulgent no-bake recipe
+A rich and indulgent no-bake recipe with layers of cornflakes in chocolate, peanut butter and chocolate.

-4.5 from 12 votes
+4.65 from 14 votes

 Course: Baking, Dessert